h0rhay/coastalsocial.co.uk/src/pages/facebookads.md

     classToAdd: fwReview
   - type: cta_section
     title: To get started <br/>making the most of Facebook Ads
-    content: Book a free consultation call, and I can give you some tips & advice, so we can make a plan thats right for you.
+    content: Book a free consultation call, where I can give you tips & advice so we can make a plan thats right for you.
     actions:
       - label: Send us an email
         url: mailto:rosie@coastalsocial.co.uk?subject=New CS enquiry